 Confirm the Amount of Insurance Coverage Available

 Once it is confirmed that the Uber App was on, insurance coverage will apply as long as the driver is determined to be at fault for the crash.
 The amount of insurance coverage depends on the driver's role at the specific time of the accident.
 If an Uber driver had accepted a ride or was transporting a passenger, Uber may provide up to $1 million of insurance for damages and injuries related to the accident.
 If the App was on, but no ride had been accepted, the amount of coverage will be less.
 Uber Eats also has similar coverage levels.
 Your lawyer should be able to examine the facts of your accident and determine how much coverage should apply to your case, which will help cover your medical bills and reimburse lost wages.
 Depending on the severity of the accident and damages, your lawyer may choose to consult with expert witnesses to retain either accident reconstruction experts or expert testimony.
 If the Uber policy is not able to cover all of your losses, you may be able to collect through your uninsured/underinsured (UM/UIM) insurance policy coverages.

-Car accidents involving NYC Ubers can be much more complex than the average car accident case.
-To recover all of the money that you’re entitled to under the law, you should consult with legal representation well-versed in NYC ridesharing accident cases.
+Car accidents involving NYC Ubers, or even Lyft accidents, can be much more complex than the average car accident case.
+To recover all of the money that you're entitled to under the law, you should consult with legal representation well-versed in NYC ridesharing accident cases.
 To speak with an experienced Manhattan Uber accident attorney today, call Michael J. Redenburg, Esq.
 PC at 212-240-9465.